mugiblue/eocon-2022/forensics/flag43/writeup.md

 ## Retrieving the passphrase and conclusion

-[https://sela.io/pgp/](https://sela.io/pgp/) is no longer available, but this is not a problem as you can use the gpg command for it.
+[https://sela.io/pgp/](https://sela.io/pgp/) is no longer available, but this is not a problem as you can use the gpg command to decrypt the message.

 When trying to import the key, we see that a passphrase is required.